x64dbg/blog/_posts/2026-05-17-visualizing-x64dbg-trace-recordings.md

 1. Allow the user to search the memory access information (e.g. accesses made to specific addresses)
 2. Allow the user to search for specific instructions (e.g. RDTSC)
 3. Allow the user to search for when thread ID changes (i.e. execution of a different thread is being recorded)
+4. Allow explicit choice of CPU vendor mode to AMD or Intel, and certain available ISA extensions for adjusting the instruction decoder to match the users current hardware (e.g. on some hardware `LZCNT` will instead be a `BSR`).
+These capabilities of the end-user hardware can also be automatically detected by x64dbg on startup, and embedded as metadata in the trace file JSON blob.

 Beyond that, in the [code base](https://github.com/x64dbg/x64dbg/blob/46fed4403e1a69139535d0d73405a6eebd59aef1/src/dbg/TraceRecord.cpp#L266) there are remnants of a **TO-DO** feature for implementing AVX512, which currently the trace files will not track the register changes for those wider registers.